 A private vendor runs the cafeteria, which is located in the Student Center.
 Students can buy hot or cold foods and drinks.
 Cafeteria hours are posted each semester.
-Vending machines are available when the cafeteria is closed.
+Vending machines are available in Anytime Eats inside the lower entrance when the cafeteria is closed.